sonatype/codestyle/README.md

 It should be possible to craft separate configurations which are _mostly_ compatible and thus avoid _most_ noise if reformatting is done in a sane manner.

 **DO NOT** reformat entire codebases, but reformat as sources are touched to normalize.
-Or normalize and _santizie_ one by one, as the code formatters (IDEA or Eclipse) tend to create some formats which can and **SHOULD** be manually cleaned up, else the code will end up **LESS** readable.
+Or normalize and _sanitize_ one by one, as the code formatters (IDEA or Eclipse) tend to create some formats which can and **SHOULD** be manually cleaned up, else the code will end up **LESS** readable.